beaucronin/beaucronin.github.com/_posts/2011-10-04-metropolis-made-easy.markdown

 In general, the target distribution is going to be a function of both the parameters and the observed data - possibly a very complicated function.
 All of these details can matter quite a bit when you're trying to improve the performance of your sampler (by coming up with better proposals, for example), but for now we'll keep things simple.

 FIXME The meaning of the target distribution

 FIXME The meaning of the proposal distribution

+FIXME Requirements on the target and proposal to ensure correctness

 ## Running the sampler and looking at the output
 We'll start the sampler at (0, 0) and run it for 10 steps: